MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-support.md

 ---
 # required metadata

-title: Admin info & support for Azure Information Protection
+title: Information & support for Azure Information Protection
 description: Resources for administrators, which includes information about new releases, support options, and how to contact Microsoft to report a problem.
 author: cabailey
 ms.author: cabailey
 manager: mbaldwin
-ms.date: 08/02/2018
+ms.date: 08/06/2018
 ms.topic: get-started-article
 ms.prod:
 ms.service: information-protection